annashipman/annashipman.github.io/_posts/2018-03-02-open-code-resources.md

 - Blog post on GDS technology blog: [Don't be afraid to code in the open: here's how to do it securely](https://gdstechnology.blog.gov.uk/2017/09/27/dont-be-afraid-to-code-in-the-open-heres-how-to-do-it-securely/)
 - Guidance: [When code should be open or closed](https://www.gov.uk/government/publications/open-source-guidance/when-code-should-be-open-or-closed)
 - Guidance: [Security considerations when coding in the open](https://www.gov.uk/government/publications/open-source-guidance/security-considerations-when-coding-in-the-open)

+From the security perspective, it's also worth knowing that while [GCHQ](https://en.wikipedia.org/wiki/Government_Communications_Headquarters) don't code in the open, they have released quite a bit of [open source code](https://github.com/gchq/).

 ## GDS open code